usami0jp/training/README.md

 Video 10.
 I stimulated each layer of the neural circuit layer by layer to see what the final picture would look like.
 <br><br>
 [![StyleGan3](https://user-images.githubusercontent.com/35183817/210542577-0df1a374-155b-4001-81ce-92b47c2daa14.jpg)](https://youtu.be/mu8mHpxejqc)

+Video 11.
 Just a demonstration of Style-GAN3, visualizer.py
 <br><br>